 Backed by man-mountain and three-time CrossFit Games champion Mat Fraser, Cellucor's C4 pre-workout is America's #1 pre-workout.
 Cellucor uses an in-house product development team alongside athlete feedback to create its C4 pre-workout.

-If you're concerned about the caffeine content of your pre-workout, Bulk Powders' caffeine-free pre-workout is a safer bet.
-Offering similar benefits to conventional pre-workout supplements, this contains 5g BCAAs and 3g of creatine monohydrate.
+If you're concerned about the caffeine content of your pre-workout, Bulk's caffeine-free option is a safer bet.
+Offering similar benefits to conventional pre-workout supplements, it contains 5g BCAAs and 3g of creatine monohydrate.

 Explosive!
 Energy!
 During!
 Workouts!
 Grenade's 50 Calibre Pre-workout, with its battle-hardened style, is another favourite among lifters.
-With a goal to include every possible natural component that aids performance — including theobroma and beet extract — it comes in berry, cola and lemon flavour.
+With a goal to feature every possible natural component that aids performance — including theobroma and beet extract — it comes in berry, cola and lemon flavours.

-Coffee: It may be smarter to stick to a cup of black coffee (with or without sugar) before your workout to up your energy levels.
+Coffee: A cup of black coffee (with or without sugar) before your workout is a great way to up your energy levels.

 Coconut Water: Like bananas, coconut water is naturally full of electrolytes.
-With an improper electrolyte balance leading to muscle cramps, stiffness, nausea, headaches and fatigue, drinking coconut water will help top-up your body's electrolyte supply.
-You'll want to ditch your energy drink too, because coconut water contains more nutrients per serving and up to 25 per cent fewer calories when compared to market-leading sports drinks.
+With an improper electrolyte balance leading to muscle cramps, stiffness, nausea, headaches and fatigue, drinking coconut water will help top up your body's electrolyte supply.
+You'll want to ditch your energy drink too, because coconut water contains more nutrients per serving and up to 25% fewer calories when compared to market-leading sports drinks.